Reseller Analytics: Track Sales, Sell-Through Rate, and ROI Across Every Platform

 Option 3: Cross-Listing Tools with Built-In Analytics

-Some cross-listing platforms include basic analytics alongside their listing tools.
-The analytics tend to be less deep than dedicated analytics tools, but the convenience of having everything in one place matters for sellers who don't want to juggle multiple subscriptions.
+Some cross-listing platforms include analytics alongside their listing tools.
+The depth tends to be lighter than dedicated analytics tools, but having everything in one place matters if you don't want to juggle multiple subscriptions.

 Look for: profit/loss tracking per item, sell-through rate calculations, platform-level revenue breakdowns, and exportable reports.
 Anything less isn't worth calling "analytics."